Honda Pilot Or Toyota Highlander – Side-By-Side Comparison

 Both SUVs have ventilated front disc brakes and solid rear disc brakes for maximum control.
 Neither automaker offers roof rails on its base model, but you can find them on most other trim levels.

-Since both SUVs claim to hold up to eight passengers, it's crucial to note that while the Toyota model's third row has only 28 inches of legroom – which is too small for any teen or adult to sit comfortably – the 2024 Honda Pilot gives its third-row occupants 32.5 inches of far back row legroom, making the Pilot SUV the obvious choice for families who actually need to seat passengers in every row.
+While both SUVs hold up to eight passengers, it's crucial to note that while the Toyota model's third row has only 28 inches of legroom, the 2025 Honda Pilot gives its third-row occupants 32.5 inches of far back row legroom.
+These extra inches make the Pilot SUV the obvious choice for families who actually need to seat passengers in every row.

 Honda Pilot vs. Toyota Highlander: Trim Levels